General statement of responsibilities

 - Work independently while understanding the necessity for communicating and coordinating work efforts with other employees and organizations.

 - Excellent interpersonal and communications skills.

-While performing the Contracts Manager’s responsibilities, the employee is required to talk and hear.
+While performing the Grants Manager’s responsibilities, the employee is required to talk and hear.
 This position requires the employee to be on-site at a CAI office.
 The employee is often required to sit and work at a desk for prolonged periods of time and use their hands and fingers to handle or feel.
 The employee is occasionally required to stand, walk, reach with arms and hands, climb or balance, and stoop, kneel, crouch, or crawl.
 Must be able to lift up to 15 pounds at times.
 Vision abilities required by this job include close vision.

-This job description is intended to convey information essential to understanding the scope of the Contracts Manager’s position and it is not intended to be an exhaustive list of skills, efforts, duties, responsibilities or working conditions associated with the position.
+This job description is intended to convey information essential to understanding the scope of the Grants Manager’s position and it is not intended to be an exhaustive list of skills, efforts, duties, responsibilities or working conditions associated with the position.
 Duties, responsibilities, and activities may change at any time with or without notice.